 Public Opinion About TaxAct

-Complaints about the site noted that there were issues with importing W-2’s, unhelpful customer service calls with long wait times and charges for importing forms from 2016.
+Complaints about the site noted that there were issues with importing W-2’s, unhelpful customer service calls with long wait times and charges for importing forms from the previous year.

 TurboTax and H&R Block provide live chat support, a very helpful feature if you need questions answered while you’re working on your return.

 A Quick Word About TaxAct’s $100,000 Accuracy Guarantee

 TaxAct’s site often mentions their $100,000 accuracy guarantee.
 If you get a smaller refund than you should as a result of an error in the site's software, they'll pay you the difference and cover up to $100,000 for costs related to an audit.

 The fine print on this offer points out that the company is only liable for mistakes if they were the direct result of a software error.
 The guarantee doesn't cover errors you make, whether you enter the wrong information, change the amount that the software generates or you purposely enter false information.

 » Related: 11 Most Common Tax-Filing Mistakes to Avoid